offa/danek/CONTRIBUTING.md

 - Minimal example or steps to reproduce

-*Please note:* As the primary goal is to modernize the current project, new features are no primary priority at the moment.

 ## Pull Requests

 **Pull requests** are used to submit contributions to the project.
 A pull request ***should include***: